35 Irreversible dynamics

 \[ \begin{align} K_\Delta = \rho c_S^2\Delta^2\sqrt{\newoverline{\left(\frac{\partial u}{\partial x} - \frac{\partial v}{\partial y}\right)}^2 + \newoverline{\left(\frac{\partial u}{\partial y} + \frac{\partial v}{\partial x}\right)}^2} = \rho c_S^2\Delta^2\sqrt{\left(\newoverline{\frac{\partial u}{\partial x}} - \newoverline{\frac{\partial v}{\partial y}}\right)^2 + \left(\newoverline{\frac{\partial u}{\partial y}} + \newoverline{\frac{\partial v}{\partial x}}\right)^2} \end{align} \]

-To determine the averaged terms, first take the term $\frac{\partial u}{\partial x}$ as an example and calculate
+To determine the averaged terms, one first picks out, as an example, the term $\frac{\partial u}{\partial x}$ and computes

 \[ \begin{align} \newoverline{\frac{\partial u}{\partial x}} = \frac{1}{A_c}\int_{A_c}\frac{\partial u}{\partial x}d^2r. \end{align} \]